Among-Suss/mimicri/README.md

 # mimicri
 THIS PROJECT IS UNDER HEAVY DEVELOPMENT

-An imposter Discord music bot.
+A small, performant, easy to host Discord music bot written in Rust with multi-server history database functionality.

 # Features
 - [ ] Search